No-Name-World/Academic.-Notebook/Python Programming/Starting Out with Python (5 GE)/Chapter 0002/Review Questions (Multiple Choice).md

 **Answer**: c. **

+## Question 17:
-**Question 17**: This operator performs division, but instead of returning the quotient, it returns the remainder.
+This operator performs division, but instead of returning the quotient, it returns the remainder.
 - a. %
 - b. *
 - c. **